Rural Homes

 Charting the Course Forward

 Building effective rural community networks requires patience, persistence, and pragmatism in equal measure.
 Success comes not from importing urban solutions but from adapting proven approaches to rural contexts that vary tremendously across regions.
-It requires honoring local culture while embracing necessary change, maintaining optimism about rural futures while honestly addressing current challenges.
+It requires honoring local culture while accepting necessary change, and maintaining optimism about rural futures while honestly addressing current challenges.